-The school uniform is available for purchase from the school at a cost of $35.
+The school uniform is available for purchase from the School at a cost of $45.

-During the wet season, students are required to wear indoor shoes and refrain from walking into the classrooms in wet boots.
+Students must wear indoor shoes during the wet season and avoid walking into the classrooms in wet boots.
 It is absolutely not allowed to enter the gym when wearing wet shoes.

 NUT/PEANUT FREE FACILITY

 St. Sahag & St. Mesrob Armenian Saturday School is a nut/peanut/sesame seed free school facility due to severe nut/peanut/sesame seed allergy conditions existing among the students.
-Please refrain from sending with your child any foods that contain these products.
-All snacks must be marked Peanut Free and be in their original packaging and not in plastic sandwich bags.
-(No sesame buns or bagels, manaaish, Nutella, peanut butter, breakfast bars or cereal that contain nuts or sesame, cakes or cupcakes that are made with peanut or sesame oil or decorated with nuts, etc.)
+Please refrain from sending with your child any food that contains these products.
+All snacks must be marked Peanut Free and in original packaging, not plastic sandwich bags.
+(No sesame buns or bagels, manaaish, Nutella, peanut butter, breakfast bars or cereal containing nuts or sesame, cakes or cupcakes made with peanut or sesame oil or decorated with nuts, etc.)

-- We cannot be sure if the treats are fully nut and sesame free.
+- We cannot be sure if the treats are entirely nut and sesame free.

 - Bringing birthday treats to classrooms creates competition between students and parents.

-- Children feel left out if their parents do not bring treats or if their birthday is not during the school year.
+- Children feel left out if their parents do not bring treats for their birthday during the school year.

 - The commotion disturbs the flow of the class.

-When appropriate, teachers bring treats to the class and make sure that students do not feel left out.
+When appropriate, teachers bring treats to the class and share them among students.

 CELL PHONES, ELECTRONIC GAMES AND OTHER HAND HELD DEVICES

-1. Students are permitted to have their electronic hand held personal devices at school but must keep them in their bags, turned off, during class time.
+- Students are permitted to have their electronic hand-held personal devices at School but must keep them in their bags, turned off, during class time.

-3. Violation of these rules may result in confiscation of hand-held devices, which will be returned to the student at the end of the day.
+- Violating these rules may result in confiscating hand-held devices, which will be returned to the student at the end of the day.

-4. The school/administration assumes no responsibility for loss, recovery, repair or replacement for any personal electronic device brought onto school property.
+- The school/administration assumes no responsibility for the loss, recovery, repair or replacement of any personal electronic device brought onto school property.

-5. Students have permission to use their devices outside of class time such as recess/lunchtime in a reasonable and appropriate manner.
+- Students have permission to use their devices outside of class time, such as recess/lunchtime, reasonably and appropriately.
 This privilege will be taken away by their teacher/school staff if inappropriate or disrespectful use is detected.